Sharing internet in an apartment

 Negotiate your current plan

-Canadian ISPs offer retention deals that are not advertised publicly.
-Calling and saying you are considering switching to a competitor can often get you 20 to 40% off your current rate.
-We have an entire guide on how to negotiate your internet bill in Canada.
+Canadian ISPs often offer retention deals that are not advertised publicly.
+Calling and saying you are comparing providers can sometimes lower your monthly rate, especially if your promo has expired.
+We have an entire guide on how to lower your internet bill in Canada.

 Check for building-wide internet

-Some newer apartment and condo buildings in Canadian cities offer bulk internet included in rent or condo fees.
-Providers like Novus (Metro Vancouver), Beanfield/FibreStream (Toronto and growing), and others specialize in multi-unit buildings.
+Some newer apartment and condo buildings in Canadian cities offer bulk internet included in rent, condo fees, or a building agreement.
+Some providers also specialize in multi-unit buildings.
 If your building has a bulk deal, individual plans may be unnecessary.
 See our apartment internet guide for more details on building-level options.

 Downgrade your plan

 Many Canadians are paying for more speed than they need.
-If you are a solo user or couple who mainly browses, streams, and does video calls, a 75 to 150 Mbps plan is likely more than enough and can cost $40 to $60 per month.
-That is less than your share of splitting a premium plan, and you avoid all the sharing headaches.
-Use our speed guide to check: do you actually need the speed you are paying for?
+If you are a solo user or couple who mainly browses, streams, and does video calls, a 75 to 150 Mbps plan may be enough.
+That could be simpler than splitting a premium plan.
+Use our guide to check: how much internet speed do you actually need?

 Frequently Asked Questions